-Inmates in disciplinary separation shall not be deprived of bedding or clothing except in cases where the inmate destroys such articles or uses them to harm him/herself or others or for something other than the intended purpose.
-Clothing and bedding shall be returned to the inmate as soon as it is reasonable to believe the behavior that caused the action will not continue.
-The decision to continue to deprive the inmate of these articles must be made by the Facility Manager or the authorized designee and reviewed at least every eight hours.
-This review shall be documented and placed into the inmate's file.
+Incarcerated persons in disciplinary separation shall not be deprived of bedding or clothing except in cases where theperson destroys such articles or uses them for self-harm or to harm others or for something other than the intended purpose (15 CCR 1083(a)(2)).
+Anytime clothing or bedding is deprive an incident report shall be written Clothing and bedding shall be returned to the incarcerated person as soon as it is reasonable to believe the behavior that caused the action will not continue.
+The decision to continue to deprive the incarcerated person of these articles must be made by the Facility Manager or the authorized designee and shall be renewed by the facility manager or designee every 24 hours.